 “I believe that the association with the Roux Brothers has been nothing less than a fantastic reward. ”

 Scott Hessel won the Roux Scholarship in 1990, at the age of 19.
-He staged with Eckart Witzigmann at Aubergine in Munich and is now Group Executive Chef of the Crieff Hydro group of hotels.
+He staged with Eckart Witzigmann at Aubergine in Munich and most recently he was Group Executive Chef of the Crieff Hydro group of hotels.

 Scott’s career in hospitality started by working as a waiter in a local Huddersfield hotel.
 After watching the TV show Take Six Cooks, he realised that there was something different and exciting and so applied for a role at La Tante Claire in London.
 His career also took him to Germany for his Roux Scholarship stage at Restaurant Aubergine (under chef Eckhart Witzigmann), as well as to Hotel Konigshof and at Restaurant Patrizierhof with the youngest Michelin starred chef in Germany, Patrik Jaros.